 Recently lead halide perovskite solar cells demonstrated impressive power conversion efficiencies going beyond 25%.
 However, poor operational stability of these devices hampers their practical application.
-Among other factors, an active layer of the operating solar cells must sustain the electric field induced by the built-in and lightinduced potentials.
+Among other factors, active layer of the operating solar cells must sustain the electric field induced by the built-in and lightinduced potentials.
 Unfortunately, electrochemical stability of complex lead halides remains poorly elucidated.

-This Thesis is dedicated to the investigation of the field-induced degradation pathways of complex organo-inorganic lead halides with a perovskite structure and solar cells based on these materials.
-On the first stage, a model perovskite material methylammonium lead iodide was investigated to understand the general degradation pathway in the bulk material.
-On the second stage, a set of perovskite materials was compared and the influence of chemical composition on electrochemical stability was defined.
-On the last stage, application of an external bias to the complete solar cells allowed better clarity of the factors influencing the stability of the operating device.
+This Thesis is dedicated to the investigation of the field-induced degradation pathways of complex organo-inorganic lead halides with perovskite structure and solar cells based on these materials.
+On the first stage model perovskite material methylammonium lead iodide was investigated to understand the general degradation pathway in bulk material.
+On the second stage set of perovskite materials was compared and the influence of chemical composition on electrochemical stability was defined.
+On the last stage application of external bias to the complete solar cells allowed better clarity of the factors influencing the stability of the operating device.

-It was revealed that the biasing leads to the classical reduction-oxidation process where the organic component of the perovskite material undergoes reduction with the following material destruction observed by PL mapping and AFM and thus becoming responsible for the irreversibility of the process.
-It was also demonstrated that replacement of a highly volatile methylammonium cation in the perovskite structure with a less volatile formamidinium cation or inorganic Cs+ and Rb+ improves the stability of the material significantly.
-A general pathway for electrochemical degradation of solar cells was proposed, where small biasing voltage/duration leads to the electrochemical doping and efficiency increasing due to the charge-carriers accumulation, further biasing induces interlayer ion migration.
-And if an aggressive factor like oxygen or water is present in the adjacent charge-transport layer, it initiates a redox process in the perovskite layer.
-Thus, it was proved that the nature of the adjacent-to-the-perovskite-layer material in the solar cell structure is the most important for the device stability since some materials appear to be chemically aggressive to the perovskite components while the others play the role of protection and encapsulation layers.
-The choosing of the metal for the top electrode is also appeared significant since the majority of the metals are highly reactive towards iodide anions present in the perovskite structure.
+It was revealed that biasing leads to the classical reduction-oxidation process where organic component of perovskite material undergoes reduction with following material destruction observed by PL mapping and AFM and thus becomes responsible for the irreversibility of the process.
+It was also demonstrated that replacement of highly volatile methylammonium cation in the perovskite structure with less volatile formamidinium cation or inorganic Cs+ and Rb+ improves the stability of the material significantly.
+A general pathway for electrochemical degradation of solar cells was proposed, where small biasing voltage/duration leads to the electrochemical doping and efficiency increasing due to charge-carriers accumulation, further biasing induces interlayer ion migration.
+And if an aggressive factor like oxygen or water is present in the adjacent charge-transport layer, it initiates redox process in perovskite layer.
+Thus, it was proved that the nature of the adjacent to the perovskite layer material in solar cell structure is the most important for the device stability since some materials appear to be chemically aggressive to the perovskite components while the others play the role of protection and encapsulation layers.
+The choosing of the metal for the top electrode is also appeared significant since majority of the metals are highly reactive towards iodine anions present in perovskite structure.

-Thus, this work has paved the way towards a direct design of photoactive and charge transport materials for electrochemically stable perovskite solar cells.
+Thus, this work has paved the way towards direct design of photoactive and charge transport materials for electrochemically stable perovskite solar cells.